chelseakomlo/mls-protocol/draft-ietf-mls-protocol.md

 their view of the tree, aligning their copy of the tree to the sender's.

-To perform an update for a path (a Commit), the sender broadcasts to the group the following information for each node in the direct path of the leaf, including the root:
+To complete an update for a path, the sender broadcasts to the group the following information for each node in the direct path of the leaf, including the root: